 Plant

-- Edible Chrysanthemum prefers cooler weather, is easy and fast-growing, giving you some late-season color and delicious greens.
+- Edible Chrysanthemum prefers cooler weather, and is easy and fast-growing, giving you some late-season color and delicious greens.
 Sow wildflower seeds where you want gorgeous color and pollinators to visit next year, scratching them into the surface of the soil to minimize wildlife from snacking on them.
 Do the same with hardy annuals, such as poppies, nigella, and cornflower.

 - They will acclimate over the winter, sprouting when the time is right next spring without any extra work!